cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 and _output_ cells.

 The input cells might hold a validation property (e.g. only felts).
+This property could either be checked when asserting a value to the cell, or when reading an output cell, thus using the input cells.

-The output cells are computed from the input cells value and the specification of the builtin.
+The output cells are computed from the input cells' value and the specification of the builtin.

 From the point of view of the prover, while the input cells